mschmidty/schmidtyworksV1.0/_posts/2016-08-04-resistance-and-resilance.md

 published: true
 ---

 I've spent the last several days looking at a habitat improvement project in Gunnison sage-grouse unoccupied critical habitat where we are considering using fire to decrease oak and pinyon-juniper densities in sagebrush.
 As with any project that involves sage-grouse habitat, invasive weeds were a concern - particularly cheatgrass.
 I found Chambers et al. ([2014][chambers]) publication extremely helpful when determining if project areas had natural resistance to invasion of invasive weeds and resilience to disturbance.
-It was important to us that, although fire was the most economical way to treat areas, we wanted to make sure that we did no degrade habitat.
+It was important to us that, although fire was the most economical way to treat areas, that habitat was ultimately improved.

 ##Definitions
 (Definitions: [Sage-grouse Initiative][sgi1]).